Fix Error: Unable to recover PC. The system drive is too small

-● Restoring to an external (target) disk, without removing the original (source) disk
+● Restoring to an external (target) disk, without removing the original (source) disk.

-How to fix “The System Drive Is Too Small” Error?
+How to Fix “The System Drive Is Too Small” Error?

 1) Check the size of the target disk

 Make sure that the size of the target disk is at least equal to or larger than the source disk.
 The size of the data stored on the source disk or on the image doesn’t matter.

 For instance, if the system image is created from a 500 GB disk containing only 100 GB of data, the required target disk’s size must still be at least equal to or greater than 500 GB.

 2) Change the minimum required size

-Note: The value of <MinSize> in the sample file is 1000000, where the system reads 1000000 as 1000000 MegaBytes.
+Note: The value of <MinSize> in the sample file is 1000000, where the system reads 1000000 as 1000000 Megabytes.

-Open the system image file >> sources >> open the $PBR_ResetConfig.xml file on a notepad >> Look for <MinSize> attribute and change the value.
+If this is the case, edit the value of the <MinSize> attribute.
+For this, open the system image file >> sources >> open the $PBR_ResetConfig.xml file on a notepad, look for <MinSize> attribute, and change the value.

 3) Remove the source disk if restoring to an external disk